 -

-After paying, you can return to the www.eurostar.com home page, click on Manage your booking and use your booking reference and surname to find your booking and change your allocated seats.
+After paying, you can return to the www.eurostar.com home page, click Manage your booking and use your booking reference and surname to find your booking and change your allocated seats.
 Tips on choosing a seat on Eurostar.

 -